 Final Step to Preserve

-My final step is to lather up the brush with the The Masters Brush Cleaner and Preserver and reshape my brush with my fingers.
-I do not rinse out, I let the cleaner dry in my brush.
+The final step is to lather up the brush with the The Masters Brush Cleaner and Preserver and reshape the brush with your fingers.
+Do not rinse out, let the cleaner dry in the brush.

 (Sorry for the blur but you get the idea)

 And that is basically it.
-My brushes will last me a long time using these methods.
+Your brushes will last you a long time using these methods.
 A clean brush is a happy brush.

 Would you like to receive the latest painting tutorials, traceable patterns and more?
-Just fill out this form and you can join us.
+Just fill out the form for weekly emails and access to the pattern library.

 Happy Painting!

-Do you have an tips or tricks for keeping brushes in tip top shape?
+Do you have any tips or tricks for keeping brushes in tip-top shape?
 I would love to hear them.

 Please PIN and share..